 The Ministry of Mineral Resources and Energy ("MIREME") is the governmental body that, in accordance with the principles and objectives set by the Government, steers and monitors the implementation of Government policy in the geological investigation and exploitation of minerals and energy resources, including coal and hydrocarbons, and the development and expansion of electricity supply infrastructure, natural gas and petroleum products.
-It performs day-to-day governance and develops and implements oil and gas sector policies, in addition to being responsible for the supervision of the National Institute of Petroleum ("INP").
+It performs day-to-day governance and develops and implements oil and gas sector policies, in addition to being responsible for the supervision of the INP.

 The INP was created through Decree no. 25/2004, of 20 August 2004, and with head office in Maputo, manages and oversees Mozambique's petroleum resources in its role as a national agency, and is the regulatory entity responsible for the administration, promotion and supervision of petroleum activities, under the tutelage of the MIREME.
-More specifically, it is responsible for the guidelines for the participation of the public and private sectors in the prospecting and exploration of petroleum products and their derivatives, and for the regulation and control of operations and tender procedures, while guaranteeing the preservation of public interest and the protection of the environment, by ensuring compliance with the applicable requirements set out in the law.
+More specifically, it is responsible for the guidelines for the participation of the public and private sectors in the prospecting and exploration of petroleum products and their derivatives, and for the regulation and control of operations and tender procedures, as well as for the licensing of certain petroleum infrastructures or activities, as indicated under guestion 2. above, while guaranteeing the preservation of public interest and the protection of the environment, by ensuring compliance with the applicable requirements set out in the law.

-Alongside the entities mentioned above, a new entity was created, as indicated in the

-Petroleum Law (approved by Law no. 21/2014, of 18 August 2014), which is the High Authority for the Extraction Industry ("AAIE"), whose role is to supervise petroleum activities in Mozambique.
+Alongside the entities mentioned above, a new entity was created, as indicated in the Petroleum Law (approved by Law no. 21/2014, of 18 August 2014), which is the High Authority for the Extraction Industry ("AAIE"), whose role is to supervise petroleum activities in Mozambique.
 However, this entity has not yet become operational, given that its composition, status, powers and organisational structure have not been defined by the Council of Ministers.